christroutner/site-template-connextcms/README.md

 # site-template-connextcms
 This is a template for customizing ConnextCMS/KeystoneJS for a new website.
 It's a slimmed down copy of the [ConnextCMS Plugin Template](https://github.com/skagitpublishing/plugin-template-connextcms), with the ConnextCMS plugin code removed.
-This template contains the basic file system required to customize a website served by KeystoneJS and managed with ConnextCMS.
+This template contains the basic files required to customize a website served by KeystoneJS and (optionally) managed with ConnextCMS.

-This repository is being actively developed.
-It is not ready for general use.

 # Installation
 The easiest way to get started with ConnextCMS and KeystoneJS is to [clone a demo Droplet](http://connextcms.com/page/clone-your-own).
 This provides you with a operational website out-of-the-box.
+Follow these [installation instructions](https://github.com/skagitpublishing/connextCMS/wiki/2.-Installation#cloning-the-live-demo) after recieving your copy of the demo droplet.

-If you're not sold on using Droplets and want to develop your website on a different platform, seriously consider [cloning the Docker image for ConnextCMS](https://github.com/christroutner/docker-connextcms).
+If you're not sold on using Droplets and want to develop your website on a different platform, consider [cloning the Docker image for ConnextCMS](https://github.com/christroutner/docker-connextcms).
-This will also allow you to easily get ConnextCMS and KeystoneJS up running on any OS or hardware platform that can run Docker.
+This will also allow you to easily get ConnextCMS and KeystoneJS up and running on any OS or hardware platform that can run Docker.

 Regardless of platform, the installation instructions below assume you are starting with a working copy